dirien/pulumi-fly/sdk/python/README.md

 ## Configuration

-The following configuration points are supported for the `fly` provider:
+The following configuration options are supported for the `fly` provider:

 * `fly_api_token` (String) fly.io api token.
 If not set checks env for `FLY_API_TOKEN`
 * `fly_http_endpoint` (String) Where the provider should look to find the fly http endpoint